Ada-Developers-Academy/core-unit-1/unit1-wrap-up/activity-mind-map.md

 Spend approximately 40 minutes in small groups to work together and include all the wisdom from our classmates.

+Take turns contributing the the diagram.

 Then, come back together as a large group to share insights.
+We encourage you to start by answering the question "What was the favorite connection we made?".